tantalor/megaera/README.md

 ## Caching

-Megaera knows how to cache your handler's output. `MegaeraRequestHandler.cache()` accepts arbitrary keyword parameters to cache indefinitely, keyed by the current handler and with optional `time` time-to-live and `vary` parameters. `MegaeraRequestHandler.cached()` will return `True` if there exists a cached value for the current handler and optional `vary` parameter.
+Megaera knows how to cache your handler's output. `RequestHandler.cache()` accepts arbitrary keyword parameters to cache indefinitely, keyed by the current handler and with optional `time` time-to-live and `vary` parameters. `RequestHandler.cached()` will return `True` if there exists a cached value for the current handler and optional `vary` parameter.

     def get(handler, response):
       if not handler.cached():